 Around Eastern Mexico and the Yucatan Peninsula, the major bus company is Ado.
 All of these bus company allow tickets to be purchased ahead of time online.
 Plan to arrive at the bus terminal about an hour before departure to avoid missing your bus.

 #8: Not all Mexican cities have beaches

 I’m a bit embarrassed to admit this, but before traveling to Mexico with kids, I had this image of Mexico as being full of tropical beaches like those found in Cancun or the Riviera Maya.
-While it’s true that Mexico has many beaches and resorts that tourists love to frequent, there is a LARGE part of the country that is landlocked.
-In fact, in our three months in Mexico, we have yet to see the beach!
+While it’s true that Mexico has many beaches and resorts (we especially love the Puerto Escondido beaches, as well as the beaches and things to do in Progreso!) that tourists love to frequent, there is a LARGE part of the country that is landlocked.
+In fact, during our first two and a half months in Mexico, we didn’t see the beach!

-Most tourists who come to Mexico will overlook the interior cities in favor of coastal towns, but I think that’s a shame.
+Most tourists who come to Mexico will overlook the interior cities in favor of coastal towns.
+But I think that’s a shame.
 Mexico City is an amazing place to explore, with its Spanish architecture and modern designs.
-And the two other cities we’ve been to, San Miguel de Allende and Guanajuato, are fun cities to explore as well, despite being far from a beach.
+The two Central Mexican cities we’ve been to, San Miguel de Allende and Guanajuato, are fun cities to explore, despite being far from a beach.